marsjupiter1/node-red-contrib-tuya-auth/README.md

 node tuya-post signs and makes a tuya http post request

 node tuya-socket that communicates with tuya devices directly on the local area network not using the cloud service.
+Note some devices use encryption some don't, if you see "data format engine" change the version 3.3 in the nodes dialog to 3.2.

 In practical use you'd create a sub flow for the post and get requests that populates the secret data and will try and auth again if there is an error.